Virginia Beach

 Heavy wool clothing

-coastal Virginia does not require cold-weather layers even in winter; a light jacket and base layer handle any day you are likely to play.
+coastal Virginia does not require cold-weather layers even in winter; A light jacket and base layer handle any day you are likely to play.

 More than one golf bag

-car-based logistics with multiple courses mean the bag stays in the trunk; keeping gear minimal reduces daily loading friction.
+car-based logistics with multiple courses mean the bag stays in the trunk; Keeping gear minimal reduces daily loading friction.

 Full rangefinder setup

-Virginia Beach National has GPS carts and the other courses have sprinkler head yardages; a basic rangefinder is enough.
+Virginia Beach National has GPS carts and the other courses have sprinkler head yardages; A basic rangefinder is enough.

 Sample itinerary